Dilapidation Report Guide Australia

 - Wide then close — take a wide establishing shot of each area, then close-ups of specific findings

-- Annotate on-site — don't leave annotation for the office.
-Mark up photos as you take them
+- Annotate on-site — do not leave annotation for the office.
+Mark up photos as you take them.

 - Generate on-site — complete and send the report before you leave, while the inspection is fresh